Why Do Doctors Close Their Eyes to Medical Injuries?

 My friend likewise argued that FND is like irritable bowel syndrome or fibromyalgia, a physical manifestation of a psychological condition.
 My friend believed this diagnosis helps a lot of patients because those patients are often desperate for a neurological diagnosis (like Epilepsy or Multiple Sclerosis) to explain what is going on for them, and FND provides a way to explain their deeply troubling experiences, which they can then receive psychological and spiritual counseling for.

 I argued the individual in the video likely had a vaccine injury and FND (described here) was essentially a meaningless diagnosis as the exact cause of FND is unknown other than that it is affected by injuries and stress.
-I stated it was clearly medical gaslighting, and simply represented a neurological injury conventional neurology lacks the ability to properly diagnose (as nothing can be seen on an MRI while minor changes are seen on fMRI).
+I stated it was clearly medical gaslighting, and simply represented a neurological injury conventional neurology lacks the ability to properly diagnose (as nothing can be seen on an MRI while minor changes are seen on fMRI), largely because vaccine induced strokes are often too small to be seen with an MRI.

 Despite the apparent animosity in this exchange, this neurologist is a good friend of mine, I respect their opinion, and I frequently seek it out.
 From observing the current vaccination propaganda, FND appears to be one of main labels that is being settled on to explain the neurologic damage that both sounds empathetic and caring while also maintaining a position of authority over the disease despite lacking any understanding of it or willingness to blame the vaccine.

-At this stage in time, based on select journal publications patients send me and the repetition of the arguments I hear said to gaslight patients, I am convinced there are marketing teams hired by pharmaceutical teams to develop “credible” arguments to remove the blame from pharmaceutical drugs causing medical injuries.
+At this stage in time, based on select journal publications patients send me and the constant repetition of the sound bite arguments I hear said to gaslit patients, I am convinced there are marketing teams hired by pharmaceutical teams to develop “credible” arguments to remove the blame from pharmaceutical drugs causing medical injuries.
 A common tactic, first pioneered with SSRI antidepressants (which frequently cause other psychiatric problems, particularly Bipolar I disorder), was to say rather than the drug causing an injury, it simply “unmasked” a pre-existing condition (that would have never been “unmasked” had they not taken the drug).
-Most psychiatrists I speak to actually believe this argument, and with the COVID-19 injuries, I’ve frequently heard patients be told the issue was not the vaccine but rather a pre-existing condition being unmasked by the stress of vaccination.
+Most psychiatrists I speak to actually believe this argument, and with the COVID-19 injuries, I’ve frequently heard patients be told their issue was not due the vaccine but rather from a pre-existing condition being unmasked by the stress of vaccination.

 Blaming anxiety for an iatrogenic injury, as discussed in part 2 of this series, is one of the most common tactics that has been done for centuries, but as time has moved forward, as shown with FND, has gotten more sophisticated.
 I know this may seem hard to believe, but throughout the 1800s, doctors would frequently declare the underlying issue in a variety of diseases was women becoming hysterical if they were not regularly having intercourse, and the doctor’s prescription was often manual stimulation of female genitalia.